Caeldeth/loures/Lore/Gabrel-Temuair-Subpath-Guides.md

 Your Boots, and Signets will allow you to get all of your new skills for a while, so there is no real need to Sub in any God items.
 So, because of this, I would recommend subbing in Blessed Gold Earrings and either Blessed or Magic Greaves.
 Also, be sure that you hunt with Fiosachd Beannaich.

 After you've hit your target WIS mark, start adding STR.
 If you're still bashing at a good rate, you might want to add a few more points to CON.
-Build STR up to about 55 base, before you start to add points to DEX for Beag Suian.
+Build STR up to about 55 base, before you start to add points to DEX for Beag Suain.

 ### Sub Options: Rogue/Priest